ReScience/ReScience-article/01-introduction.md

 the code (after contacting the corresponding author), it was only to realize it cannot be compiled and was mostly unusable.

-Faced with such a reality, a growing number of journal and publisher have adopted data and software policies in order to guarantee their availability in a proper format (a.k.a. usable) at the time of publication, even though this does not guarantee their quality nor their correctness.
+Faced with such a reality, a growing number of journals and publishers have adopted data and software policies in order to guarantee their availability in a proper format (a.k.a. usable) at the time of publication, even though this does not guarantee their quality nor their correctness.
 But things are starting to change with a growing literature on best practices for making code reproducible and correct *from the start and not as an after thought* [@sandve:2013, @crook:2013, @wilson:2014, @halchenko:2015, @janz:2015, @hinsen:2015] to paraphrase @halchenko:2015.
-There are also original initiative such as software and data carpentry [@wilson:2016] whose goal is *to make scientists more productive, and their work more reliable, by teaching them basic computing skills*.
-None of this solve the problem of long-term preservation of code and data but the newly started software heritage initiative[^1] that aim at collecting and preserving software in source code form might solve the problem in the long-term.
-Obviously, best practices could be as well applied to already published research software or code, provided the original author(s) is willing to take the challenge of reimplementing his/her own software for the sake of Science; which is unlikely because unfortunately, the incentives for doing such a time-consuming task are low or nonexistent.
-Furthermore, if the original author did some mistake in his/her original implementation, chances are that he/she'll reproduce the same mistake over and over again (just an educated guess, we have no data supporting this assertion).
+There are also original initiatives such as software and data carpentry [@wilson:2016] whose goal is *to make scientists more productive, and their work more reliable, by teaching them basic computing skills*.
+None of these solve the problem of long-term preservation of code and data but the newly started software heritage initiative[^1] that aims to collect and preserve software in source code form might solve the problem in the long-term.
+Obviously, best practices could also be applied to already published research software or code, provided the original authors are willing to take the challenge of reimplementing their own software for the sake of Science.
+This is unlikely because unfortunately, the incentives for doing such a time-consuming task are low or nonexistent.
+Furthermore, if the original author did some mistake in their original implementation, chances are that they will reproduce the same mistake over and over again (just an educated guess, we have no data supporting this assertion).
 At this point, the question is what do we do?
 Do we have to declare the research to be lost once and for all because the associated software or code is nowhere to be found / lost /